lukasheuberger/vesicleimaging/README.rst

 - make individual filenames for output (e.g. XXXX_analysis)
 - lightweight czi to png converter with scalebar
 - make napari work again with big sur openGL
-- add environment.yaml to create a working virtualenv
 - calculate from scaling and image size the expected GUV size and use this to detect GUVs instead of manual input
 - improve statistics (mean, average, maybe boxplot, normalizing, ...)
-- use multithreading / multiprocessing
 - speed up image import, e.g. with AICSImageIO
 - choose which slices to actually analyze (a slider would be nice)
 - 3d plot of fluo data, maybe normalize first
-- set all params first and analyze then later according to these params (dist from boarder, param1,2, etc.)
 - make consistent img vs image
 - combine data, metadata and add metadata into one thing and then extract later to recude no. of inputs
 - make possible to change cmap